helix-foundation/currency/contracts/governance/community/README.md

 Arguments:
   - `_vote` (bool) - the vote to submit, `true` to pass the proposal, `false` to fail

 Records the caller's vote, weighted by their voting power.
 Records the voting power of the caller in `totalStake` and in `yesStake` if the voter voted yes.
 Records yes votes in the mapping `yesVote` which maps addresses to votes.
 Emits a `PolicyVote` event.

 ##### Security Notes
   - Cannot be called if the voting period is over
   - Fails if the user has no voting power to vote with
   - May be called again, with a different value of `_vote` to change the vote

+#### voteSplit
+Arguments:
+  - `_voteYes` (uint256) - the amount of the users voting power to submit as a yes vote
+  - `_voteNo` (uint256) - the amount of the users voting power to submit as a no vote

+This function allows an aggregator contract to correctly display a split of its users' voting decisions.
+Raw yes and no votes much be recorded so as to correctly capture the progress toward the 50% threshold for early enaction.
+Records the sum of the two inputs in `totalStake` and `voteYes` in `yesStake`.
+Emits a `PolicySplitVoteCast` event.

+##### Security Notes
+  - Cannot be called if the voting period is over
+  - Fails if the caller has no voting power to vote with
+  - Fails if the submitted amounts are greater than the caller's total voting power
+  - The caller may submit less than its total voting power, effectively abstaining with the non-included power
+  - May be called again, with a different values to update the vote
+  - Can be called if `vote` was used previously or vice versa

 #### execute
 Arguments: none

-Runs the default function on the proposal, if it passed, and then removes the permissions from the contract, transfers any tokens to the root policy, and then self-destructs.
+Runs the `enacted` function on the proposal, if it passed, and then removes the permissions from this contract, and transfers any tokens to the root policy.
 Emits a `VoteCompletion` event.

 ##### Security Notes
   - Enacted proposals can do anything they like.
-They're run in the context of the root policy using `delegatecall`, allowing them to use `delegatecall` on behalf of any managed contract.
+They're run in the context of the root policy using `delegatecall`.
+See [internalCommand](../../policy/README.md#internalcommand) for context.
-  - Can only be called before the voting period ends if the yes votes have already reached a majority.
+  - Can only be called before the voting period ends if the yes votes have already reached a majority of all possible voting power.

 ### ECOxStaking
   - Inherits: `ERC20Votes`, `PolicedUtils`

-Contains the logic for depositing and withdrawing EcoX to/from lockup.
-The quantity of EcoX locked up relative to the total supply (both at a given block number) determine an individual's voting power.
-This contract also maintains a mapping of addresses --> the last generation in which that address cast a vote - this is used to determine whether or not an address is permitted to withdraw (withdrawal is not permitted until two generations after the last vote was cast by the withdrawing address).
+This contract is used to stake ECOx for the sake of voting with it in community governance.
+The quantity of EcoX locked up is the amount added to the individual's voting power.
+A [checkpointing system](../../currency/README.md#votecheckpoints) with delegation is used that is identical to the `ECO` contract.
+The stored ECOx (sECOx) cannot be transferred.

 #### Events